GoebelL/oscm-bug-migration/README.md

 <p align="center"><h1>oscm-bug-migration</h1></p>
-<p>This tool migrates all bug entries from given Bugzilla locaton to GitLab including all conversation histories.
+<p>This tool migrates all bug entries from given Bugzilla location to a GitLab including all conversation histories.
 </p>
 <h3>Prerequesites</h3>